 The cause of the malformed dilated lymphatic vessels is not fully understood.
 Embryonic lymph sacs have not connected correctly with the lymphatic system for some reason.
 They are non-cancerous.

-No particular race or gender is more at risk.
+No particular race or sex is more at risk.

 Lymphatic malformations are always present at birth, although they may be missed; they tend to become more obvious during infancy and childhood.
 They may vary in size from a small dot to occasionally involving a whole limb.
 Although lymph is a clear fluid, lymphatic malformations often appear red or blue because of the involvement of adjacent blood vessels.

 There are three main types of lymphatic malformation: